NP001 Phase 2 Data

 Secondary NP001 Analyses

-Secondary analyses of Neuraltus Pharmaceuticals’ Phase 2 clinical trial of its investigational treatment NP001 ALS, suggest that a biomarker for systemic inflammation, C-reactive protein (CRP), may be an indicator of positive treatment response to NP001.
+Secondary analyses of the Phase 2 clinical trial of NP001 in ALS suggest that a biomarker for systemic inflammation, C-reactive protein (CRP), may be an indicator of positive treatment response to NP001.
 As previously disclosed in the primary analysis of the study (published in the April 2015 issue of Neurology: Neuroimmunology & Neuroinflammation), NP001 showed clinically meaningful slowing of progression in patients with greater baseline inflammation.
 Further to these results, these secondary analyses demonstrated that patients with baseline CRP levels greater than the median had a statistically significant benefit (p< 0.02) from treatment with the high dose (2 mg/kg) of NP001 as measured by the ALS Functional Rating Scale-Revised (ALSFRS-R) [Figure 1].

 Additionally, ALS patients with greater baseline inflammation also maintained better vital respiratory capacity, or the amount of air exhaled after the deepest possible inhalation, in the study [Figure 2].

 Although the subset of patients with higher levels of CRP in the Phase 2 study is small, the data suggest NP001 may have an effect in ALS patients with greater than average systemic inflammation and warrants further study of NP001 in a second Phase 2 study.